South Freeport – Harraseeket River

 Dine Out

 Harraseeket Lunch and Lobster Co. offers good fresh seafood right on the wharf between the two marinas.
-The South Freeport Village Market, located just a short walk down Main Street from the marinas, is in the process of reopening under new ownership and should be offering breakfast, lunch, and sundry goods again by the 2023 season.
+The South Freeport Village Market, located just a short walk up Main Street from the marinas, has reopened under new ownership and offers breakfast, lunch, and sundry goods.

 There are quite a few good restaurants and local brewpubs in Freeport — all worth a visit.
 Take your choice from Buck’s Naked BBQ ribs and the Maine Beer Company on one end of town to the Harraseeket Inn’s lovely Broad Arrow Pub at the other.
 In between, you’ll find almost any kind of fare you fancy.
 And this writer’s favorite local brewery —Mast Landing Brewing–has a taproom in Freeport.